So, what are the rules?

 The primary “rules” are found in the Student Conduct Code.
 Students are also responsible for following other university policies and expectations which apply to them.
 These additional “rules” can be found in a variety of places, including class syllabi, departmental policies, University Housing’s Residence Hall Contract, and the UO Policy Library.

 In addition to incidents which occur on university property or at a university-sponsored activity, the Conduct Code may also be applied to your actions or behaviors that take place off campus.
-The university has discretion to extend jurisdiction if the alleged misconduct would violate the Conduct Code had it occurred on campus and adversely and significantly affects the learning or living environment or campus community.
-For more information, review the jurisdiction section of the Conduct Code.
+The university may apply the Student Conduct Code to students whose off-campus behavior has a significant adverse impact on the university community, its members, and/or the pursuit of its mission and educational objectives.
+The university may also apply the Student Conduct Code to conduct that would have violated the Student Conduct Code if it occurred on university premises and a) involved violence; or b) involved academic work or any university records, documents, or identifications.
+For more information, review the jurisdiction section of the Student Conduct Code.

 How will I be notified?

 The Student Conduct and Community Standards office will notify you about conduct allegations through Maxient, a secure, web-based case management application that is used to track behavior records at colleges and universities.

 If you are suspected of alleged misconduct, you will receive an email from “notifications[at]maxient.com.”
 The email will show the sender as a UO employee, with their name followed by “(via Maxient).”

 How much evidence do you need to find me guilty?